panlm/partner-lab-taiwan/ssp/ssp.rst

 Click **Close > Close**.

-The **DC** VM is pre-populated with the following groups and user accounts:
+The **DC** VM, in some lab environments, is pre-populated with the following groups and user accounts:

 +-----------------+-----------------------+--------------------------------+
 | **Group**       | **Usernames**         | **Password**                   |